HeloiseLafargue/Studies/S6/Projet_AD&CS/README.md

-# Recognition of masked faces with the Principal Component Analysis, coded in Matlab
+# Recognition and Reconstruction of masked faces with the Principal Component Analysis, coded in Matlab